min2ha/ukwa-site/content/target/40437/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Ashton at War a community hub involving pupils, parents, ex-pupils who served in WW1

 Project to utilise the history of Ashton Middle School and to act as a hub to organise commemorative events of the Great War.